 Percentage of Distressed Property Sales

-Median sale prices appear to have been significantly impacted by the change in mix between distressed and non-distressed property sales.
+Median sale prices appear to have been significantly impacted by the change in the mix between distressed and non-distressed property sales.
 We have found in previous research that banks foreclose more quickly on lower-end properties, and therefore lower-end properties make up a greater share of distressed properties.

 Prior to 2007, distressed property sales represented less than ten percent of the market and exerted little impact on median prices.
 Beginning in January 2007, however, distressed property sales began to rise.

 By August 2008 distressed property sales exceeded 50 percent of total California property sales, exerting considerable downward pressure on median prices.
-It is important to understand that during these periods median price reflects both real changes in price, and a shift in the mix of properties being sold – from higher end homes to lower end homes.
+It is important to understand that during these periods median price reflects both real changes in price and a shift in the mix of properties being sold – from higher-end homes to lower-end homes.

 The behavior of median prices in California over the past year provides a perfect example of how a shift in mix impacts median prices.
 In May of 2012, California distressed property sales were 56.2 percent of total sales and the median price was $300,000.
 By May 2013, distressed property sales had fallen to 31.1 percent of total sales and the median price jumped 29.7 percent to $389,000.

-The dramatic increase in California median prices over the past year begs the question of whether or not the price increase is real or an artifact of the change in mix of properties being sold.
-In order to shed light on this question we divided all properties into two sub-categories – distressed and non-distressed properties – and computed median prices for each of the two sub-categories.
+The dramatic increase in California median prices over the past year begs the question of whether or not the price increase is real or an artifact of the change in the mix of properties being sold.
+In order to shed light on this question, we divided all properties into two sub-categories – distressed and non-distressed properties – and computed median prices for each of the two sub-categories.
 The results are summarized in Table 2.